AvirupChakraborty-2212/DECS_Project_KV_Server/Readme.md

 ```

 3. **Database**: Connected a persistent KV store to the HTTP server, which stores data in the form of key-value pairs using MySQL to maintain the data sent by the clients using create, update, and delete operations.
-|- Read: It checks whether a specific key is available in the database or not.
+- **Read**: It checks whether a specific key is available in the database or not.
 If absent it throws an error.
-|- Upsert: Here we are compactly performing the update and insert step with the help of svr.Post API.
+- **Upsert**: Here we are compactly performing the update and insert step with the help of svr.Post API.
 ```sql
 INSERT INTO key_value (key_name, value) VALUES (?, ?)
 ON DUPLICATE KEY UPDATE value = ?
 ```
 So basically it inserts a new key, value pair or else on duplicate key it updates the value.
-|- Delete: It deletes the dey if it exists or else throws an error.
+- **Delete**: It deletes the dey if it exists or else throws an error.
 The database connection is done using the following method:
 ```sql
 sql::Connection* DatabaseManager::getDbConnection()